erkyrath/inform6lib/readme.txt

   names.
 This makes the game run very slightly faster, but you must then define an "article" property for each object that begin with a vowel.
+- Define the constant INTERRUPT_MULTI_ACTION to permit interrupting multiple-object actions (such as "get all").
+Set the global multiflag to false in an action routine to do this.
+(For single-object actions, multiflag is already false, so setting it this way has no effect.)
 - That's all!